Last updated on December 30th, 2020

-So while you could make caramel sauce by simply melting sugar on its own in a pan or throwing in a tablespoon or two of water to help the process of dissolution into syrup, I use the extra insurance policy known as light corn syrup to help mitigate potential crystallization.
+So while you could make caramel sauce by simply melting sugar on its own in a pan or throwing in a tablespoon or two of water to help the process of dissolution into syrup, I use an extra insurance policy.

 - 1 tablespoon water